My arm was painful, red, and swollen. What I didn’t know was it was a deadly symptom, unknowingly caused by my birth control.

 Last summer I woke up with an ache in my right bicep and shoulder.
 I thought nothing of it.
 I’d been out running, canoeing, and working on a major gardening project the weekend before.
 Of course I was going to be sore.

 Muscle cramping, a rash, overexertion, and a slight sunburn are just symptoms of loving your summer, right?

 Well, they can also be symptoms of deep vein thrombosis (DVT), a condition that certain types of hormonal birth control increase the risk of.
 I’d read warnings about blood clot risks associated with birth control pills and heard them rattled off on countless commercials.
 But I had no idea my birth control pills and my love for outdoor exercises could brew up a perfect storm.

 It wasn’t until my arm was so swollen — to a point where I could barely move it — that I finally, reluctantly, popped into a nearby walk-in clinic to get it checked out.
 The nurse behind the counter sent me straight to the ER.
 Triage staff quickly assessed my blood clot risk.

 First on the list of causes?
 My method of birth control.

 All combined hormonal birth control pills (those that contain both estrogen and progesterone) carry a small increased risk for developing blood clots, but some pills are riskier than others.
-I was taking Safyral, which the Food and Drug Administration (FDA) includes on its list of birth control pills that contain drospirenone.
+I was taking Safyral, which the

 The ER staff performed an ultrasound on my arm and neck to confirm the DVT.
 They immediately treated me with blood thinners and pain medication and admitted me to the hospital for observation.
 By then, my arm was huge, throbbing, and nearly immobile.
 The doctor told me that it was a good thing I’d come in when I did.